jairoalperez/jairoalperez/README.md

 ## 👋 Hi there!
 I'm Jairo

-💻 **Full Stack Developer** with experience in various backend and frontend frameworks.
+💻 **Software Engineer** with experience in Full Stack Development, Database Administration, Cloud Services and DevOps.
 🚀 Passionate about building scalable applications, system integration, and performance optimization.

 🛠️ **Tech Stack:**